Zelda II: The Adventure of Link: Legacy

-The game introduced or expanded many enduring elements of the Zelda series.
+The game introduced and expanded many enduring elements of the Zelda series.
 For example, a greater variety of non-player characters (NPCs) have more pivotal roles in Link's quests.
-Zelda II is one of the first games with NPCs traveling with their own agendas, giving the world a life of its own rather than being a simple stage for the story to unfold.
 The use of metered magic and spells has also carried over into other Zelda games.
 The Triforce of Courage is introduced in The Adventure of Link with an important role in later Zelda games, as it is strongly associated with Link.
 Dark Link is a version of Link's Shadow that appears in Ocarina of Time, a similar Link clone called Shadow Link appears in Four Swords Adventures, and yet another appears in Spirit Tracks, as well as in A Link Between Worlds.

 The Adventure of Link is one of the first games to significantly combine role-playing video game and platforming elements.
 Over the next few years, a number of Japanese-made games appeared with a similar format; major games such as Cadash (1989) closely resemble The Adventure of Link, with side-scrolling platform stages supplemented by RPG-like statistical systems, weapons, armor, and magic spells.